tsinis/colors_ai/README.md

 Colors AI is a cross-platform color scheme generator that uses **deep learning from from public API providers**.
 Application is made with *Flutter&trade; SDK* and available for all mainstream operating systems, mobile included.

+Features:

+* Choose from open APIs, with the ability to set up custom settings
+* URL providers to other static color generators
+* Export section with many export formats to save or clipboard copy
+* Dark and light theme
+* Data encryption
+* Localized to several languages
+* Material Design 3
+* Accessibility
+* And much more

 ## Technical Data

 ### Architecture